Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 ## 5. Acceptance criteria
 Minimum acceptance criteria is a self service platform that can:
+- Provide a compute environment for data analysis tasks.
 - Extract data from a cloud storage service and return it.
-- Support standardised data science software (tensorflow, BigQuery etc).
+- Support standardized data science software (tensorflow, BigQuery etc).
 - Allocate storage and computation resources to ETL pipelnes based on user requirement.
 - Implement security controls to enable authorization requirements